PKStart/pks-web/README.md

 ### DEV Server
 To run the development server for the frontend, simply use the `npm run start` script and open your browser at [http://localhost:8200](http://localhost:8200).

+To run the dev server with the production configuration (thus connecting to the deployed prod API and DB), run the `npm run start:prod` command.

 CI pipelines and testing
 ------------------------